 Aside from a basic reinforcement of the cable-connector joint and the nylon “skin”, there’s not a lot to this AmazonBasics cable in terms of extra durability.
 Still, for the vast majority of customers, the cable works just fine and doesn’t fail after a couple weeks or so like most cheaper cables do.

 The AmazonBasics Nylon Braided cable is the cheapest single-cable option on our list.
-It is definitely not the cheapest Lightning cable on the market but is definitely one of the most reliable cables that you can get for $10 or less (list price).
+It is definitely not the cheapest Lightning cable on the market but is definitely one of the most reliable cables that you can get.

 There’s only so many interesting things you can do to make an aesthetically interesting cable without making it unpractical.
 However, Bambud has managed to do exactly that, by creating a durable Lightning USB cable with LED lights integrated under the transparent top layer.
 Only 3ft long Flowing cables are available, however, they come with a 2-year limited warranty and a 45-day refund/replacement warranty, which adds a lot to the value and reliability of the product.
 You can also get this Bambud cable with Micro-B or USB-C connectors as well, but only in purple.